open-cloud/open-cloud.github.io.old/2_developer.md

 done by executing one or more TOSCA files that specify the model to be imported into XOS.
 More information on TOSCA can be found elsewhere.

+Finally, we suggest placing a README file with each configuration that documents the purpose of the configurations and any assumptions or requirements (such as the whether the configuration must be run from inside cloudlab, etc).

 The rest of this section describes four stock configuations that are provided with the release.
 It also includes a description of the configuration we use for OpenCloud, a production system.